Introducing Nancy Roman - NASA success story

 If you couldn’t already tell from our brand and ambition, Rocketmaker’s founders Richard and Keith were hugely inspired by NASA's values when setting up the company.
-In fact, the origin of the visual identity was to blend the professionalism, collaboration and ambition of the NASA space program with a tongue and cheek retro sci-fi style from the 1950’s.
+In fact, the origin of the visual identity was to blend the professionalism, collaboration and ambition of the NASA space program with a tongue-in-cheek retro sci-fi style from the 1950’s.

 This theme is incorporated into most aspects of Rocketmaker’s identity from our logo, to our merchandise and interactive app.
 For our new office, we even had two large work “pods,” decorated to appear like rocket stages named “Venture III”.
 And each Rocketmaker's employee is illustrated as a fictional crew member as part of their company on-boarding.